A Short Auto-Biography on Eric Neel and His Journey to Success

 - Is the first 10% profit being returned to God?
 (Tithe of the business)

-- Am I spending one hour each day in intimate conversation with Katie?
+- Am I spending time each day in intimate conversation with Katie?

 - Are we having a family night with no distractions one night each week?

 - Are my kids in my sphere of influence time wise each week? (seven hours per week)

 - Are we spending time away from work with the kids?